RoseTeague/Computational_Methods_HW1/Readme.md

 #### Autumn, 2017

 #### Announcements (see [course webpage](https://imperialhpsc.bitbucket.io) for further information)

+14/10/17:
+Modified and finalized details of assessment for the class have been posted

 13/10/17:
 If you are having trouble using *pip install* during software installation, just use *pip3 install* instead.